Facing capital charges in a horrific torture-murder, a notorious skinhead describes a life of crime and bitter regrets

 It wasn't long before Gaines starting finding trouble on his own.
 He says he committed his first felony in May 1998, when he assaulted a man he claims was trying to rape his girlfriend.
 Gaines split the victim's head open with a tree branch, then dumped him outside a nearby convenience store, called 911 and fled.
 A court official's pre-sentencing report in that case recommended that Gaines be returned to his mother's custody and given probation.
 Instead, the judge sent the 17-year-old to adult prison.

 "I was a little hip-hop junkie thug until I got locked up.
-I didn't have any idea of racism till I hit prison, short of my dad saying, 'Nigger-this, nigger-that,'" Gaines said.
+I didn't have any idea of racism till I hit prison, short of my dad saying, 'N------this, n------that,'" Gaines said.
 "I went to prison as a kid, mad at the world, could not understand why they pulled me away from my family, why they locked me up for protecting my girlfriend.
 I didn't know who I hated.
 I was just full of hate and they [racist skinheads in prison] see that.
 They latch on to that."

 "I've always had choices," Gaines admitted.
 "But prison introduced me to what got me to where I am."